Peter-Slump/ansible-role-nginx/README.md

 This role enables you to install Nginx.
 It has support for Let's Encrypt or self-signed certificates.

+- Configures Monit for monitoring
+- Configures firewall using UFW: opens HTTP port and when required the port for HTTPS

 ## Role variables

 ```